 - Bikepacking Resources

-The build spec my Salsa Mukluk dirt road tourer come bikepacker and the capital costs are detailed in the table below.
+The build spec my Salsa Mukluk dirt road tourer come bikepacker.
 Unlike it seems everyone else I am not going with a Rohloff hub.
 I did seriously consider a Rohloff build but requiring two wheelsets plus the cost has killed off that idea.
 I did some number crunching on this idea when I was considering the Surly ECR 29+ build and documented in my ECR post if interested.

 |Frame||2015 Mukluk Aluminum - Large - 2,470 grams|